ECP-WarpX/WarpX/Docs/source/theory/kinetic_fluid_hybrid_model.rst

 Electron pressure
 ^^^^^^^^^^^^^^^^^

-The electron pressure is assumed a scalar quantity and calculated using the given input parameters, :math:`T_e`, :math:`n_0` and :math:`\gamma` using
+The electron pressure is assumed to be a scalar quantity and calculated using the given input parameters, :math:`T_e`, :math:`n_0` and :math:`\gamma` using

     .. math::